vmRyn/FiveM-LS/README.md

 ![Image of Loading Screen](https://i.imgur.com/pXcRIVS.png)

+* Easy to use Config.css for Colouring/Theme.
-* Easy to use Config.js for Text/Music Etc & Config.css for Colouring/Theme.
+* Easy to use Config.js for Text/Music

 ![Configs](https://i.imgur.com/8uNQVav.png)